 - Luciano Leroux as Javi Martinez

-If you get the chance to audition for one of these CDs, know that Goldstein likes to have her dog, Franny, in the room with her.
-“It’s a very relaxed atmosphere, and we are very casual.
+If you get the chance to audition for these veteran CDs, expect a “relaxed atmosphere,” Goldstein told us.
+(You may even get to meet their dogs!)
+“We are very casual.
 It’s who we are.
 And in the end, we think actors appreciate our relaxed vibe,” she said.

-According to co-creator Bart Nickerson, casting was an uphill battle due to the massive amount of characters on the series.
+According to co-creator Bart Nickerson, casting was an uphill battle due to the massive amount of characters in the series.
 “It really felt like production was bearing down on us,” Nickerson told E!.
 “And it was, ‘Oh, my God, we have so many roles to fill, and we are not finding the right people.’
 But then it just all somehow comes together after hours and hours and hours.”

 Co-creator Ashley Lyle, who’s also Nickerson’s wife, went so far as to describe the casting experience as “emotionally devastating.”
 The amount of talent that came through the door made their decisions even more difficult.
-“Early on, we said, ‘This is a really big challenge, and I think we really need to focus on the essence of the character as opposed to the specifics of their physicality,’” Lyle recalled.
+“Early on, we said, ‘This is a really big challenge, and I think we really need to focus on the essence of the character as opposed to the specifics of their physicality,’ ” Lyle recalled.
 “And in a weird way, by doing that, we ended up with actors who miraculously all could look a lot alike.”

+“The casting process was this giant puzzle where two ensemble casts that could play each other also had to sort of stand alone,” Nickerson said in a bonus clip on the Season 1 DVD.
 “It was more about the spirit and the essence of these characters than a physical match,” Lyle added.
 By working closely with one another, the adult actors and their younger counterparts have developed complementary personas that continue to deliver on the creators’ intentions.

 Come prepared: Goldstein emphasizes the importance of taking acting classes prior to walking into the audition room.
 “When opportunity knocks—and you never know when it will—you must be ready for it,” she told Backstage.
 “It’s easy to get into a casting office for one audition, but you want them to remember you for the next one.
 It’s not about getting this job—it’s about getting the next one.”